vircadia/vircadia-native-core/tools/nitpick/README.md

       `open "/Applications/Python 3.7/Install Certificates.command"`.
 This is needed because the Mac Python supplied no longer links with the deprecated Apple-supplied system OpenSSL libraries but rather supplies a private copy of OpenSSL 1.0.2 which does not automatically access the system default root certificates.
     1. Verify that `/usr/local/bin/python3` exists.
-1. (First time - AWS interface) Install pip with the script provided by the Python Packaging Authority:
     In a terminal:
     `curl -O https://bootstrap.pypa.io/get-pip.py`
     In a terminal:
     `python3 get-pip.py --user`
+    1. Install requests (a python library to download files from URLs)
+        `pip3 install requests`
+1. (First time - AWS interface) Install pip with the script provided by the Python Packaging Authority:
     1. Use pip to install the AWS CLI.
         `pip3 install awscli --upgrade --user`
         This will install aws in your user.
 For user XXX, aws will be located in ~/Library/Python/3.7/bin